WestB-DEV/Covid-_19_Financial_data/README.md

   comparison of meta stock on that day comparison of META to other FNAG stocks on that day
     FANG > MANG
+    - Facebook rose in price before name change and recorrect after
+    - Nvidia rose prior to name change and continued to rise
+    - Miscrosoft dropped prior to name change and continued to fall

 What is the best investment? - Everyone